Groom stands next to a wedding bar

 • One bottle of Sparkling Wine = 6 flutes

-• Allow 2 to 3 flutes (125ml) per guest, for an hour’s drinks reception
+• Typically, you should allow 2 to 3 flutes (125ml) per guest, for an hour’s drinks reception.

 • Allow 1 flute for the toast

-This of course varies, as some people will consume more or less than others, and you may have guests who don’t drink, so things tend to even themselves out but we’d recommend ensuring you have a few additional bottles, just in case!
+Top Tip: This of course varies, as some people will consume more or less than others, and you may have guests who don’t drink, so things tend to even themselves out, but we’d recommend ensuring you have a few additional bottles, just in case!

 • 2 cocktails per head = conservative